Columbia University in the City of New York logo

 1813

-Medical school incorporated with The College of Physicians and Surgeons, forming Columbia University College of Physicians and Surgeons.
+Medical school incorporated with The College of Physicians and Surgeons.

 1896

-Campus moved to its present location in Morningside Heights and was renamed Columbia University.
+Moved to its current Morningside Heights campus and renamed Columbia University.

 1940

-Faculty members played a pivotal role in the Manhattan Project, creating the first nuclear fission reactor in the Americas.
+Faculty members play a pivotal role in the Manhattan Project, creating the first nuclear fission reactor in the Americas.

 1968

-Student protests led to the resignation of the university president and the establishment of the University Senate.
+Student activism culminates in protests, leading to the resignation of the president and the establishment of the University Senate.

 1983